Covid-19 vaccine myths: These reasons for not getting a shot don't hold up. In fact, they'll set the US back - KION546

 — The longer people stay unvaccinated, the more chances a virus has to develop mutations.
 And if the mutations are significant, they could lead to more troubling strains that might evade vaccines.

 — ‘Long Covid’ is real.
-Young athletes have suffered brain fog, chest pains and shortness of breath months after infection.
+Even young athletes have suffered brain fog, chest pains and shortness of breath months after infection.

 “Even for young people who consider their risk of severe Covid to be low, the long-term consequences can be quite serious,” said Dr. Francis Collins, director of the National Institutes of Health.